linnil1/agcl--ask-gpt-command-line/README.md

    * AGCL will read the last command and its output (stdout/stderr) and suggest a fix.
    * The process may repeat, with GPT continually suggesting fixes until the issue is resolved or the user stops the process.

+3. Other features in `sgpt` will not be implemented, I'm not going to replace it.

 ## Usage

 ### Example1: Asking command with option